Things to do in Rome

 4The Entry and Exit Gates

-The archway between 57 and 58 is called the Gate of Death or the Libitinarian Gate.
-It was used to remove the dead and the not-so-victorious out of the arena.
-The archway between 19 and 20 had the Gate of Life.
-Gladiators entered the structure using this gate.
+The archway between 57 and 58 is known as the Gate of Death or the Libitinarian Gate, used to remove the dead and defeated from the arena.
+The archway between 19 and 20 is called the Gate of Life, through which gladiators entered the Colosseum.

 colosseum